AlphaOne1/sonicweb/CODE_OF_CONDUCT.md

   appropriate for the community.

-__When we disagree, we try to understand why.__ Disagreements, both social and technical, happen all the time and *templig* is no exception.
+__When we disagree, we try to understand why.__ Disagreements, both social and technical, happen all the time and *SonicWeb* is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we're different.
-The strength of *templig* comes from its varied community, people from a wide range of backgrounds.
+The strength of *SonicWeb* comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
 Don't forget that it is human to err and